Tourism in Japan

-As of 2019, Japan attracted 31.88 million international tourists.
-Japan has 21 World Heritage Sites, including Himeji Castle, Historic Monuments of Ancient Kyoto and Nara.
-Popular foreigner attractions include Tokyo and Hiroshima, Mount Fuji, ski resorts such as Niseko in Hokkaido, Okinawa, riding the shinkansen and taking advantage of Japan's hotel and hotspring network.
+Japan has 26 World Heritage Sites, including Himeji Castle and the Historic Monuments of Ancient Kyoto and Nara.
+Popular attractions for foreign visitors include cities like Tokyo and Osaka, Mount Fuji, Kyoto, Hiroshima, and Nagasaki; ski resorts such as Niseko in Hokkaido; Okinawa; riding the Shinkansen; and experiencing Japan’s network of traditional inns (ryokan) and hot springs (onsen).

-The 2017 Travel and Tourism Competitiveness Report ranked Japan 4th out of 141 countries overall, which was the highest in Asia.
+The 2024 Travel and Tourism Competitiveness Report ranked Japan 3rd out of 141 countries overall, which was the highest in Asia.
 Japan gained relatively high scores in almost all of the featured aspects, such as health and hygiene, safety and security, cultural resources and business travel.